-It would seem to be the understanding attained by reason when illumined by faith that is praised in the quotation from Vincent of Lerina.
-For such understanding is of the mystery, and not of some human substitute, and so from the nature of the case it must be "... in suo dumtaxat genere, in eodem scilicet dogmate, eodem sensu eademque sententia" (DS 3020).
+It would seem to be the understanding attained by reason when illumined by faith that is praised in the quotation from Vincent of Lerins.
+For such understanding is of the mystery, and not of some human substitute, and so from the nature of it the cases must be ".. in suo dumtaxat genere, in eodem scilicet dogmate, eodem sensu eademque sententia."
+(DS 3020).

-In contrast there is reason that steps beyond its proper bounds to invade and disturb the realm of faith (DS 3019).
-For the doctrine of faith, which God has revealed, has not been proposed as some sort of philosophic discovery to be perfected by human talent.
-It is a divine deposit, given to the spouse of Christ, to be guarded faithfully and declared infallibly.
+In contrast there is reason that steps beyond its proper bounds to invade and disturb the realm of \coprod faith (DS 3019). doctrine For the doctions of faith, which God has revealed, has not been proposed as some sort of philosophic discovery to be perfected by human talent.
+It is a divine deposit, given to the spouse of Christ, to be guardly faithfully and declared infallibly.
 Hence there is ever to be retained that meaning of the sacred dogmas that once was declared by the church.
 From that meaning there is to be no departure under the pretext of some profounder understanding (DS 3020).

-In the corresponding canon there is condemned anyone that says it is possible that eventually with the progress of science there may have to be given to the dogmas propounded by the church a meaning other than that which the church understands and understood (DS 3043).
+In the corresponding canon there is condemned anyone that says it is possible that eventually with the progress of science there may have to be given to the dogmas $\frac{1}{4}$ meaningpropounded by the church a meaning other than that which the church understands and understood (DS 3043).